-CBD may be the perfect treatment option for people suffering from autism, according to a preliminary medical study published in Neurology.
+CBD may be the perfect option for people suffering from autism to explore, according to a preliminary medical study published in Neurology.

-In this comprehensive research conducted at Shaare Zedek Medical Center, 60 children with autism spectrum disorder (ASD) were treated with high-CBD oil for over 7 months.
+In this comprehensive research conducted at Shaare Zedek Medical Center, 60 children with autism spectrum disorder (ASD) were given high-CBD oil for over 7 months.